surveyjs/survey-creator/packages/survey-creator-core/src/tester/README.md

 | `checks__popup` | `svt-checks__popup` |
 | — (new) | `svt-recorder__action`, `svt-recorder__popup` — the session bar's verbs and its options menu |

+Nine component names travel the same way and are **not** classes: `svt-test-row`, `svt-step-row`, `svt-settings`, `svt-check-menu`, `svt-check-row` and the four `svt-adorned-*` wrappers `TesterAdornersModel` installs on the survey it is handed.
+They are the widget's whole per-framework surface — every renderer registers those nine and writes nothing else — and `tests-tester/checkLayers.ts` is the list that keeps layer 1 from naming a tenth.

 `tests-tester/model/css-naming.test.ts` walks a built `TesterRunnerModel` and asserts that every class string it or its rows hand out carries the `svt-` prefix and none carries a prototype one — the rename is complete, not partial, and it stays that way.